Yimi81/VLP2MSA/README.md

 ## 🙏 Acknowledgements

-This code is based off the frozen-in-time https://github.com/m-bain/frozen-in-time
+This code is based of the frozen-in-time https://github.com/m-bain/frozen-in-time